rdkcentral/hal-doxygen/template/docs/pages/halSpec.md

 ----

-### Example Statement - Logging and debugging requirements
+### Example Statement - Logging and debugging requirements - option 1

 The component must log all errors and critical informative messages.
 Use the syslog facility for structured logging and potential remote logging capabilities.
 These logs are essential for debugging and understanding the system's operation.